-SUMMARY OF TEACHING AND LEARNING (Refer to HESA KIS definitions) Scheduled Activities Hours Comments/Additional Information (briefly explain activities, including formative assessment opportunities) Lecture 30 Theoretical constructs from all other modules on level 4 will enhance this module.
+SUMMARY OF TEACHING AND LEARNING (Refer to HESA KIS definitions) Scheduled ActivitiesHoursComments/Additional Information (briefly explain activities, including formative assessment opportunities) Lecture 30 Theoretical constructs from all other modules on level 4 will enhance this module.
 Seminar 5 Critical discussions linking theory to practice Tutorial 5 Developmental progress Work Based Learning 70 Based within practice Guided Independent 90 Tasks based on theory to practice and practice to theory Study Total 200 (NB: 1 credit = 10 hours of learning; 10 credits = 100 hours, etc.)

-Element Category Component Name Component Weighting Coursework Portfolio (PDP) equivalent to 2,000 words using which ever medium chosen- Including professional and academic development Develop a personal development portfolio including both academic and professional skills.
+Element Category Component Name Component Weighting Coursework Portfolio (PDP) equivalent to 2,000 words using which ever medium chosen- Including professional and academic development.
+Develop a personal development portfolio including both academic and professional skills.
 Using observations, self-reviews, and personal targets reflect upon professional and academic development.
+Evidence 100%

-Evidence 100% from practice and assessments on the FdA Teaching and Learning are key to this portfolio.
+Practical Presentation - Research informed Practice Review safeguarding legislation and policy, and from your setting, evaluate practical processes used to keep pupils safe.
+Choose the correct communication method to present its impact on the setting and learners to an audience of learning support staff.
+(ALO1) 100% from practice and assessments on the FdA Teaching and Learning are key to this portfolio.
 For academic skills the use of the formative and summative assessments on the FdA Teaching and Learning year level 4 modules to self-review progress Within practice review professionalism within the setting through observation including role modelling ethics and values within the setting.
 Use reflective practice models to aid self-reflections on professional skills.
 Include theory to practice and set targets to determine professional progression.
-(ALO2, 3, 4) Practical Presentation - Research informed Practice Review safeguarding legislation and policy, and from your setting, evaluate practical processes used to keep pupils safe.
-Choose the correct communication method to present its impact on the setting and learners to an audience of teacher trainees working in the CPD.
-(ALO1) 100%
+(ALO2, 3, 4)

 Element Category Component Name Component Weighting Coursework Reflective Writing Piece, 2,000 words: Using examples from work-based learning, course assessments review your own personal and professional development within a specific educational setting.
-(ALO2, 3, 4) 75% Poster - Research informed Practice Review safeguarding legislation and policy, and from your setting, evaluate practical processes used to keep pupils safe.
+(ALO2, 3, 4) 75% Presentation - Research informed Practice Review safeguarding legislation and policy, and from your setting, evaluate practical processes used to keep pupils safe.
 Choose the correct communication method that will engage governors on safeguarding and show the impact within the setting.
 (ALO1) 25% 100%

-To be completed when presented for Minor Change approval and/or annually updated Updated by: Jane Lloyd Approved by: Jessica Cowen Date: 19 th September 2023 Date: 04/10/2023 emphasizes the importance of social psychology and society, enabling students to gain insight into how a child's environment, culture, and social context, influence how they learn.
+To be completed when presented for Minor Change approval and/or annually updated Updated by: Jane Lloyd Approved by: Jessica Cowen Date: 5 July 2024 Date: 9 September 2024

-MODULE CODE: TRUR1204 MODULE TITLE: The Psyc chology of Teaching and Learning CREDITS: 20 FHEQ L EVEL: 4 HE HECoS CODE: 100496 educational psychology PRE-REQUISITES: None CO-REQUISITES: None COMPENSATABLE: Yes SHORT MODULE DESCRIPTOR : (max 425 characters)
+MODULE CODE: TRUR1204 MODULE TITLE: The Psych ology of Teaching and Learning CREDITS: 20 FHEQ LEVEL: 4 HEC CoS CODE: 100496 educational psychology PRE-REQUISITES: None CO-REQUISITES: None COMPENSATABLE: Yes SHOPT MODULE DESCRIPTO P: (max 125 obaractors)

 This module will identify and examine psychological perspectives relevant to teaching and learning.
 It will analyse and evaluate the influences that contribute to the psychological development of a child.
-The module
+The module emphasizes the importance of social psychology and society, enabling students to gain insight into how a child's environment, culture, and social context, influence how they learn.